 Array

-An array is a collection of similar data types which are stored in contiguous memory locations.
-Each location has an index number through which we can access the element of that particular index.
+An array is a collection of similar data types that are stored in contiguous memory locations.
+Each location has an index number through which we can access the element at that particular index.

-In programming, we have to use data elements of similar type and similar purpose.
+In programming, we often need to use data elements of similar type and purpose.
 Instead of declaring and defining every variable individually, we can use an array to store all of them together.

 Array representation